-The legal basis for this situation lies in the 1967 Outer Space Treaty with its farreaching provisions that provide space with a special 'global commons' status, forbid stationing of WMD in orbit or militarization of celestial bodies, and specify that the use of space should be for "peaceful purposes" and in the interests of all.
 The Outer Space Treaty was a major accomplishment in international cooperation and merits celebration at its 50th anniversary next year at a level commensurate with its significance for the outer space regime we all benefit from today.

-It would be appropriate for the over 100 states parties to the treaty to convene the first ever meeting of states parties to mark this landmark agreement and its golden anniversary.
-Unfortunately, the three depositary governments of this treaty (Russia, US and UK) have shown scant interest in undertaking any commemorative action on behalf of the treaty let alone take an innovative step such as convening a meeting of its parties.
+It would be appropriate for the over 100 states party to the treaty to convene the first ever meeting to mark this landmark agreement and its golden anniversary.
+Unfortunately, the three depositary governments of this treaty (Russia, US and UK) have shown scant interest in undertaking any commemorative action on behalf of the treaty let alone an innovative step such as convening such a meeting.

-This neglect of the Outer Space Treaty by the very states that championed its creation speaks to a disturbing trend in contemporary space security affairs, one that ignores the constraints on the actions of actors in space (even those voluntarily entered into by these same actors) in favor of emphasizing unrestricted freedom of action and the development of national security-related capabilities to support unilateral moves.
+This neglect of the Outer Space Treaty by the very states that championed its creation speaks to a disturbing trend in contemporary space security affairs, one that ignores the constraints on the actions of actors in space (even those voluntarily entered into by these same actors) in favour of emphasising unrestricted freedom of action and the development of national security-related capabilities to support unilateral moves.

-Despite the major role the Outer Space Treaty has played in delineating the scope of permissible action in outer space, the international community has long recognized that it is not sufficient to preserve security in outer space.
-Via the UN General Assembly resolution on "The Prevention of an Arms Race in Outer Space" or PAROS that has been a regular feature of the Assembly's First Committee (Disarmament and International Security) since the early 1980s important further policy direction has been given.
-The widely-supported PAROS resolution (only two abstentions and no opposing votes) has long affirmed that "the legal regime applicable to outer space by itself does not guarantee the prevention of an arms race in outer space...[and that consequently] there is a need to consolidate and reinforce that regime and enhance its effectiveness".
-The resolution goes on to stress the need for "further measures" and for states "to refrain from actions contrary" to the peaceful use of outer space objective.
-While this policy direction is clear and important regrettably from the perspective of practical diplomacy the PAROS resolution has called on the Conference on Disarmament to establish a working group on this item to carry forward this work.
+Despite the major role the Outer Space Treaty has played in delineating the scope of permissible action in outer space, the international community has long recognised that it is not sufficient to preserve security in outer space.

+Via the UN General Assembly resolution on 'The Prevention of an Arms Race in Outer Space' (PAROS) that has been a regular feature of the Assembly's First Committee (Disarmament and International Security) since the early 1980s important further policy direction has been given.

+The widely-supported PAROS resolution (only two abstentions and no opposing votes) has long affirmed that 'the legal regime applicable to outer space by itself does not guarantee the prevention of an arms race in outer space...[and that consequently] there is a need to consolidate and reinforce that regime and enhance its effectiveness'.

+The resolution goes on to stress the need for 'further measures' and for states 'to refrain from actions contrary' to the peaceful-use-of-outer-space objective.
+While this policy direction is clear and important, regrettably from the perspective of practical diplomacy, the PAROS resolution has called on the Conference on Disarmament to establish a working group on this item to carry forward this work.
 It is as if its sponsors have failed to notice that the Conference on Disarmament has been in a state of gridlock for 20 years unable to establish a subsidiary body on space or on any other theme.

 This disconnect between goal and process regarding space security has persisted for many years.
-There appears to be a strong consensus on the part of states in favour of reinforcing and consolidating the existing regime, but little in the way of tangible achievements in that regard.
+There appears to be a strong consensus on the part of states in favour of reinforcing and consolidating the existing regime but little in the way of tangible achievements in that regard.
 The major initiatives to supplement that regime proposed in the last decade have failed to come to fruition and have tended to highlight differences amongst states rather than overcome them.